 - Women Are Wiser: More grounded and sensible than her father and brothers.
-Then again, given how dysfunctionally stupid Marik is and gummy bear-obsessed Odion is, the bar wasn't set that high.
+Then again, given how dysfunctionally stupid Marik and gummy bear-obsessed Odion are, the bar wasn't set that high.

 - "I'm scared they'll write me out of the show.
 I mean, what purpose does my character even serve at this point?"

 Joey's little sister who went blind because Joey spent the prize money meant to pay for a critical eye operation on trading cards.
 However, she later got better and joined the main cast, though she feared she was superfluous and risked being written out.